 To make homemade pumpkin puree, slice the top off of a pie pumpkin and then cut the pumpkin in half through the middle.
 Remove the seeds and then cover the pumpkin pieces with some coconut oil and roast for 30 minutes cut side down on a baking sheet in an oven at 400 degrees.
 Scoop out the insides and reserve pumpkin for smoothies or soup.
 If you use store bought pumpkin puree, look for the organic version sold in cardboard boxes instead of cans.
 (See this option here.)
 The reason to skip the metal can (even BPA free) is to reduce your exposure to metal, which is an issue for women dealing with autoimmune sensitivities.
-If you are curious about other foods or chemicals to avoid, you can sign up for a free consultation here.

 - 2 cups almond milk